 - 1. Only credits completed at a regionally-accredited graduate school may be transferred to the graduate program. - Outside credit can only be transferred from official transcripts mailed by the other institution or sent by official electronic transfer directly to Asbury University.
-Credit will not be accepted from faxed, copied, emailed or hand delivered transcripts. - 3.
-Transfer courses must be equivalent to Asbury University courses, and meet all accreditation requirements for the respective program. - 4.
+Credit will not be accepted from faxed, copied, emailed or hand delivered transcripts.

+- 3. Transfer courses must be equivalent to Asbury University courses, and meet all accreditation requirements for the respective program. - 4.
 Only graduate courses with a grade of 'B' or better may be transferred. - 5.
-No graduate courses may be pre-approved to take elsewhere for transfer after matriculation to the Asbury University graduate program. - 6.
-Graduate courses used to satisfy the major requirements for another Asbury degree or credential may not be applied to a graduate program unless specifically indicated and approved by the Academic Dean.
+Any graduate level course older than 10 years at the time of program admission is ineligible for transfer and use towards any degree above the Bachelor's level. - 6.
+No graduate courses may be pre-approved to take elsewhere for transfer after matriculation to the Asbury University graduate program. - 7.
+A graduate level course recorded on the academic transcript in one program (at Asbury or at another institution) may be transferred and used only in one additional program, provided the course meets all other transfer conditions and degree requirements.